 • Putting resilience ideas into practice: Basics, Belonging, Learning, Coping, Core Self.

 Location: Brighton (Further details about the venue will be issued closer to the event)

 Price: £120 (includes refreshments and a light lunch)

 We have a small number of places available for unwaged people (£20 a ticket).
 Please email us explaining why you would like to attend the course and explaining your circumstances.
 Limited spaces, so please book early.

 To book and pay online using a debit/credit card, please click through to the payment page (external link).
 If you would like an invoice to be raised to your organisation for the training fee, please email us.

-All cancellations up to 12 June will be charged an administration fee of £10.
+All cancellations up to 7 days before the event will be charged an administration fee of £10.
 After this date, cancellations will be charged at the full workshop fee.